Alexprz03/HTTPS-requests-scheduler/README.md

 ## Conclusion

 The Scheduler API provides a convenient way to manage and execute HTTP(S) GET requests in a specific order based on their priority.
 By following the usage instructions and utilizing the provided methods and classes, you can effectively control the execution flow of your requests.
-If you have any further questions or need assistance, please refer to the documentation or contact the project maintainers.